caizikun/PICA-Python-Instrument-Control-and-Automation/README.md

 #### Funding
 Financial support for this work was provided under SERB-CRG project grant No. CRG/2022/005676 from the Anusandhan National Research Foundation (ANRF), a statutory body of the Department of Science & Technology (DST), Government of India.

 ---

-## License

-This project is licensed under the terms of the MIT License.
-See the `LICENSE` file for full details.

----